Seven regional collaboratives have been established around the state. Click the link below to view a map of the regions:

 The Central Valley Simulation Collaborative (CVSC) was formed in 2009 and spans from Stanislaus to Bakersfield.

-Meetings: Due to the large region that the collaborative covers, the group meets two times employers for travel plus a longer time to provide a quality education program
+Meetings: Due to the large region that the collaborative covers, the group meets twice a year.

-Membership: We actively promote an multidisciplinary membership recognizing the interdisciplinary team that provides patient care and who trains together in simulation.
-There is no requirements to join and no fees to pay.
+Membership: We actively promote a multidisciplinary membership recognizing interprofessional teams that provide patient care and who train together in simulation.
+There are no requirements to join and no fees to pay.

-Invitation: Anyone interested in simulation from anywhere (California and beyond) may
+Invitation: Anyone interested in simulation from anywhere – California and beyond!

 Inland Empire Simulation Collaborative (IESC)

 The IESC was launched in the fall of 2011.
 There are many organizations within this area who develop and facilitate simulation based learning activities within their programs and institutions, including hospital-based systems and educational institutions.
 The purpose of the IESC is to provide valuable resources to these individuals and organizations.
 The IESC was revitalized in November 2015 after a meeting at California Baptist University hosted by the College of Nursing.
 The IESC meets every 3-months, if you would like to become involved in the IESC, and or attend one of the meetings please contact us for the current schedule.

 The SCSC was developed with leadership provided by CINHC, supported with initial funding from the Kaiser Permanente Community Benefit Grants Program in 2009.
 The SCSC built upon the learnings and success of the BASC funded by the Gordon and Betty Moore Foundation, and provides a regional mechanism to facilitate networking and support collaboration in the advancement of simulation practices in Los Angeles and the five surrounding county areas.